theteknocat/drupal-updater/README.md

 ### Drush

 The script will expect to find the drush binary in vendor/bin within the codebase of each site.
 If it is not found, the site will be skipped and an error notification generated.
-If you have specified drush under require-dev in the composer file, then the system running this script needs to have the sites all installed with the dev requirements.
+If you have specified drush under require-dev in the composer file, then the system running this script needs to have the sites all installed with the dev dependencies.

+This requirement also automatically prevents it from working on typical Drupal 7 site installations.

 ## Commands

 This is still a work in progress, but this is what the expected commands will be:

 **NOTE:** All commands have a common `--debug` option that writes additional data to the log file for troubleshooting purposes.

+This project uses the Symfony console component, which provides the following default commands and options:

 ### List Commands